florisvanvugt/inmotionpy/compiling_setting_robot_environment.md

 written by Floris van Vugt, February 2017.

-The instructions below are based on lots of trial and error and some very useful READMEs in various packages.
+The instructions below are based on trial and lots of error and some very useful READMEs in various packages.
 There may be restarts required in between, or `sudo ldconfig` to be run in between parts of the instructions, but I am not sure because I did a lot of back and forth when I tried to get this working.
 So I hope it is possible more or less linearly as listed here below.

+## In short

+In short, you need to set up an environment which contains a custom compiled Linux 2.6 kernel, which needs to be patched to be able to work with Xenomai, which enables realtime functionality.
+Once the kernel is compiled and install, you compile and install Xenomai, and then you compile and install drivers for the interface cards, PowerDAQ.
+That is it.